-Components Level D Level C Level B Level A 20 Patients in need cannot reliably obtain needed obtain needed referrals to obtain needed referrals to obtain needed referrals to of specialty care, referrals to partners with partners with whom the partners with whom the partners with whom the hospital care, or whom the practice has a practice has a relationship. practice has a relationship practice has a relationship, supportive relationship. and relevant information is relevant information is community-based communicated in advance. communicated in advance, resources and timely follow-up after the visit occurs.
-1 2 3 4 5 6 7 8 9 10 11 12
+Components Level D Level C Level B Level A

+20 Patients in need of specialty care, hospital care, or supportive community-based resources cannot reliably obtain needed referrals to partners with whom the practice has a relationship. obtain needed referrals to partners with whom the practice has a relationship. obtain needed referrals to partners with whom the practice has a relationship and relevant information is communicated in advance. obtain needed referrals to partners with whom the practice has a relationship, relevant information is communicated in advance, and timely follow-up after the visit occurs.

+4 5 6 7 8 9 10 11 12